 Best Tent Cot for 2 People: The Kamp-Rite Compact Double Tent Cot w/R F

-Made of strong, light and quick-drying 210D nylon (the same material used to make durable sporting goods and medical equipment), the Kamp-Rite Compact Double Tent Cot sets up in seconds, has two zippered poly-mesh entries for easy entry and exit and two zippered overhead windows for airflow.
+Made of strong, light and quick-drying 210D nylon (the same material used to make durable sporting goods and medical equipment), the Kamp Rite Compact Double Cot sets up in seconds, has two zippered poly-mesh entries for easy entry and exit and two zippered overhead windows for airflow.

-I also really like this little tent cot because it’s quite versatile.
+I also really like the kamp rite oversize tent cot because it’s quite versatile.
 You can use it as a tent cot, as a lounge chair, as a tent without the base or as a standard 1 or 2-person sleeping cot.

 Heavy-duty 210D nylon